Libera-Chat/libera-chat.github.io/content/_guides/findingchannels.md

     -show [m][t]: show modes/topicsetter
     -mode <+|-|=><modes>: modes set/unset/equal
     -topic <pattern>: topic matches pattern
-    -showsecret: show secret channels (requires chan:auspex)

 The pattern can contain * and ? wildcards.
 The pattern has to match the full channel name or a full topic, depending on where it is used; the wildcards are important.
-The pattern is also automatically surrounded by * wildcards if a channel name pattern does not start with a wildcard or a #, or a topic pattern contains no * wildcards.
+The pattern is also automatically surrounded by * wildcards if
+- a channel name pattern does not start with a wildcard or a #, or
+- a topic pattern contains no * wildcards.

 For example, for channel names, from most to least specific:
  ?bar       - any character followed by "bar" with no other characters
  #bar*      - anything starting with "#bar"
  ##*bar*    - anything starting with ## and containing "bar"
  *cows*moo* - anything containing "cows", 0 or more characters, and "moo" *bar*      - anything containing "bar" (equivalent to "bar")

 Examples:
     /msg alis LIST searchterm